 Our clients range from multi-million-dollar success stories to brand new startups, in spaces from software to entertainment to life sciences to fashion and ecommerce.

-We’ll build your venture the solid foundation it needs — and help you protect your innovations in the marketplace.
+We’ll build your venture the solid foundation it needs and above all, help you protect your innovations in the marketplace.

 Company formation and fundraising